diyahpus/Relation_Extraction_via_LeveledAdversarial_and_DatabaseExpansion/README.md

 # Request for additional results (optional)
-We provide .ipynb files as log for our experiments as well as best checkpoint for drawing charts.
-Contact: diyahpuspitaningrum@gmail.com .
+We provide .ipynb files used in our experiments and also best checkpoints for drawing charts.
+Contact: `diyahpuspitaningrum@gmail.com`.